Berkeley Pit/Butte Mine-Flooding

 The Butte Mine-Flooding Operable Unit (OU) is one of four OUs within the Butte Mining district (BMD) and consists of approximately 23 square miles.
 The OU is divided into two systems: 1) East Camp/Berkeley Pit, and 2) West Camp.
 Other OUs in the BMD are the Butte Priority Soils, Silver Bow Creek/Streamside Tailings, and Non-Priority Soils.

 Major features of the OU are 1) underground mine workings, 2) Berkeley Pit, and 3) alluvial and bedrock aquifers contributing flow to the system.

-Berkeley Pit is the most prominent feature of the OU; it is 1,780 feet deep and occupies 675 acres.
+Berkeley Pit is the most prominent feature of the OU; it is 1,780 feet deep (from the north rim) and occupies 675 acres.
 It is approximately 1½ miles across, East to West, and one mile across, North to South.

 Record of Decision specifies the following:

 - Permanent control and treatment of 1,700 gpm (2.4 mgd) of Horseshoe Bend drainage water, or other appropriate source.